-Whole, diced, stewed or concentrated into a paste, both canned and fresh tomatoes are everyday staples in the Mediterranean.
+Whole, diced, stewed or concentrated into a paste, both canned and fresh tomatoes are everyday staples in the Mediterranean diet.
 Canned tomato products are particularly rich in lycopene (due to the heating process), which may help protect against certain cancers.
-A few tomato-centric staples in the Mediterranean include shakshuka, stuffed tomatoes, baked fish with tomatoes, and, of course, marinara sauce.
+A few tomato-centric recipes to try include shakshuka, stuffed tomatoes, baked fish with tomatoes, and, of course, marinara sauce.

 The Mediterranean diet encourages savoring small amounts of full-fat dairy, alongside plenty of fruits, vegetables and whole grains.
 In addition to providing extra protein to plant-centric meals, yogurt is fermented and rich in gut-healthy probiotics.
-This region spotlights traditionally cultured cheeses (made from milk and natural cultures), as opposed to some of the more processed varieties commonly available in the U.S.
+Cultured cheeses (made from milk and natural cultures) are rich in flavor and can be lower in sodium and additives compared to some of the more processed varieties commonly available in the U.S.

 Beyond being used in the classic Greek salad, feta cheese often accompanies stews and fish dishes.
 Halloumi cheese is known for its firm texture, which makes it suitable for grilling and frying.
 Harder cheeses like Pecorino Romano and Parmigiano-Reggiano are often grated into pasta, while manchego can be baked into egg dishes.

-Wine is a common accompaniment to Mediterranean meals but it's generally consumed in moderation (a 5-ounce pour is the standard).
+Wine is encouraged on the Mediterranean diet but it's generally consumed in moderation (a 5-ounce pour is the standard).
 Red wine, in particular, contains antioxidant polyphenols and the flavonoid resveratrol, which may help increase HDL cholesterol and decrease LDL cholesterol levels (learn more about the health benefits of wine).

 At its core, the Mediterranean diet paves the way for a minimally processed way of eating.
 The overall culinary landscape is rooted in preparing fresh, seasonal ingredients with plant-based flavor agents (olive oil, citrus, herbs and spices), whole grains and lean proteins.

-However eating like those in the Mediterranean is as much a lifestyle as it is a meal pattern.
+However, following the Mediterranean diet is as much a lifestyle as it is an eating pattern.
 Take time to cook meals at home (and enjoy them in the company of others) and be mindful of portion sizes and waste.
-Adopt these basic principles and stock up with items off our shopping list, and you're on your way to experiencing the magic of the Mediterranean.
+Adopt these basic principles and stock up with items off our shopping list, and you're on your way to experiencing the magic of the Mediterranean diet.